ruby/vscode-rdbg/README.md

 * `env`: Additional environment variables to pass to the debugging (and debugged) process.
 * `useBundler`: Execute Ruby programs with `bundle exec` if `command` configuration is not given and `Gemfile` is available in the workspace.
 * `askParameters`: Ask "Debug command line" before debugging (default: `true`)
-* `rdbgPath`: Location of the rdbg executable.
+* `rdbgPath`: Location of the rdbg executable (default: `rdbg`).
+* `debugPort`: On default, open a UNIX Domain Socket with default name to communicate with debuggee.
+If you want to use another debug port, set this configuration.
+  * `12345`: open a TCP/IP debug port with port `12345`
+  * `host:12345`: open a TCP/IP port `12345` and hostname `host`
+  * Otherwize, open a UNIX Domain socket with given filename.
+* `launchWiatTime`: If you want to open TCP/IP debug port, you may need to wait for opening debug port.
+On default, it waits 1000 milli seconds (1 sec) but if it is not enough, please specify more wait time (default: `1000` in milli seconds).

-### Attach configuration
+### Attach to the running Ruby process

-You can attach to a Ruby process which run with opening debugger port.
+You can attach to a Ruby process which run with an opening debugger port.

 The following command starts the `foo.rb` with opening debug port.
 There are more methods to open the port.
 See more for [ruby/debug: Debugging functionality for Ruby](https://github.com/ruby/debug).